zenvisage/zenvisage/README.md

 Now you can select the dataset from dropdown on front-end plotting and similarity search;

-Method Two: (Fast loading 3 databases without uploading schema and files 3 times and wait)
+Method Two:(Need Revamp, don't use this for now) (Fast loading 3 databases without uploading schema and files 3 times and wait)

 (1)
 Using Command Line Tools with Postgres.app